 Also be sure to pack plenty of drinking water, snacks, a picnic for lunch, and some sunscreen.

 We did this trail in September, which is right at the beginning of the trekking season.
 As Bariloche is in northern Patagonia, it warms up a bit earlier than famous spots further south like Torres Del Paine and El Chaltén.
+For more insight into the seasons in the region, see our post on the best times to visit Patagonia.

 Many of the nearby mountain hiking routes and refugios were still closed at this point.
 Parque Municipal Llao Llao, however, is open all year round, including the path up to Cerro Llao Llao.
 We would still recommend visiting in the warmer months between September and April.